 Patients must meet the following basic criteria to be eligible:

 - Confirmed diagnosis of chordoma

-- Localized (no evidence of metastases) and inoperable tumor
+- Localized (no evidence of When tumors have spread to other parts of the body from the original tumor site.) and inoperable tumor

 - Age 18 years or older

 - At least 1cm of tumor measurable on imaging